kestra-io/docs/docs/administrator-guide/deployment/README.md

 ---
 # Installation guide

-We provide different way to deploy kestra, the recommended way are :
+We provide different ways to deploy Kestra, the recommended ways are :
-- [Docker](docker) for a local installation
+- [Docker](docker) for a local installation.
-- [Kubernetes](kubernetes) for a production installation
+- [Kubernetes](kubernetes) for a production installation.

 More information :